 What Is Employee Development?

-Employee development — often referred to as professional development or staff development — encompasses any professional training or continuing education that an employer facilitates in order to support workers in furthering their career.
+Employee development — often referred to as professional development or staff development — encompasses any professional training or continuing education that an employer facilitates in order to support workers in furthering their careers.
 It covers a variety of learning opportunities, including seminars, professional certifications, higher education courses and mentorship programs.

 Prioritizing staff development ensures that team members’ skills evolve in accordance with industry trends and best practices.
 And employers who invest in additional education that complements an employee’s career trajectory can see higher retention rates, more engaged staff and greater revenue.